-SCERS' general investment consultant, Verus Advisory (Verus), prepared the investment returns cited in this transmittal using information it receives from SCERS' custodian bank and investment managers.
+SCERS' general investment consultant, Verus Advisory (Verus), prepared the investment returns cited in this transmittal using information it receives from SCERS' custodian bank and investment managers which may differ from amounts reported in the financial statements.

 Market Overview

 At 10 years, the current U.S. economic expansion (2009 - 2019) is slightly longer than the expansion that occurred during the tech expansion in the 1990's, and is the longest since the Civil War in 1857.
 In the modern era, since the Federal Reserve (the Fed) was established as an independent body, the average length of expansions has been 66 months.
 The current expansion has almost doubled this.